ceciliaalocicero/dogwhistle-detection/README.md

 | Structured Generation  | Flan-T5-XL + LoRA | Macro-F1 = 0.379      |
 | Structured Generation  | Flan-T5-XL + LoRA | 97.5% JSON Parse Rate |

-### Main Research Finding

-A central contribution of this work is demonstrating the impact of evaluation leakage.

-When dog-whistle roots are allowed to appear in both training and testing sets:

-* Macro-F1 = 0.996

-When roots are fully held out:

-* Macro-F1 = 0.353

-This shows that much of the apparent performance in prior formulations can be explained by glossary memorization rather than contextual understanding.

 ---

 ## Technical Stack